dovecot/documentation/README.md

 Depending on when an issue occurs, errors may be displayed on the development screen (and in the terminal where the `docs:dev` command is being run).

-However, some errors only occur when viewing a page, and will oftentimes result in a blank or incomplete page render.
+However, some errors only occur when viewing a page, and will often result in a blank or incomplete page render.
 In these cases, looking at the browser developer console will generally show the error that has occurred.